salepape/solar-system-simulation/README.md

 > [!NOTE]
 > For most distant celestial bodies, information can be hard to find, so texture maps are fictionnal, and chosen according to the photometry analysis presented in Astrophysical research papers.

-## Features
+## :bricks: Features

 The actual 3D Solar System simulation is decoupled from the object-oriented engine that runs it.
 Below are the main features implemented so far:
-* Celestial bodies in motion according along circular orbits, with adjustable simulation speed,
+* :ringed_planet: Celestial bodies in motion according along circular orbits, with adjustable simulation speed,
-* Perspective Camera/Controller & Input System for an intuitive exploration, including an accelerator, a magnifier and a headlamp (using GLFW3),
+* :movie_camera: Perspective Camera/Controller & Input System for an intuitive exploration, including an accelerator, a magnifier and a headlamp (using GLFW3),
-* Geometric meshes computations, including a cubemap for the Skybox, and a 3D model loader for asteroids/ring systems (using Assimp),
+* :globe_with_meridians: Geometric meshes computations, including a cubemap for the Skybox, and a 3D model loader for asteroids/ring systems (using Assimp),
-* Mesh blending taking into account the distance of each scene entity to the camera,
+* :mag: Mesh blending taking into account the distance of each scene entity to the camera,
-* 3D Mesh Renderer with instanced rendering to draw the belts in a more performant way,
+* :rocket: 3D Mesh Renderer with instanced rendering to draw the belts in a more performant way,
-* 2D Text renderer to display celestial body names,
+* :page_facing_up: 2D Text renderer to display celestial body names,
-* Blinn-Phong Illumination model running on the GPU via GLSL shaders, for all scene entities, with a point light approximating Sun contribution.
+* :flashlight: Blinn-Phong Illumination model running on the GPU via GLSL shaders, for all scene entities, with a point light approximating Sun contribution.

 Comments within the codebase describe more specifically how it works (algorithmic clarifications, stances, technical decision explanations, etc.)

-## Setup
+## :hammer: Setup

 > [!WARNING]
 > The simulation is available only for Windows OS, on a x86 or x64 architecture.